 Where dual discharge pressure transmitters (Option E3) are installed: If the main transmitter is valid or both transmitters are invalid, then the main transmitter is the active transmitter.
 If the main transmitter is invalid but the backup transmitter is valid, the backup transmitter is the active transmitter.

 If only a single discharge pressure transmitter is installed, then it will be installed as the main transmitter (pressure 2 IO position), and it will always be the active transmitter.

+Note: the RTU determines the active discharge pressure transmitter used for alarming and calculations based on information available to it.
+Technically, this may be different to the discharge pressure transmitter the MPC is using for pump speed control and display of discharge pressure on the MPC HMI.

 Physical I/O